k0b3rIT/decent-kvant/Readme.md

 https://github.com/k0b3rIT/decent-kvant/blob/main/gbr_notebook.ipynb

-How to prepair the code for execution
+How to prepare the code for execution
 --------
 1. Clone the repo